Skip to main content

 Clauses

 Each contract has one or more "Clauses".
-A clause defines a limit or a goal for a group of issues.
+A clause defines a quota or a goal for a group of issues.

 Adding a new Clause